Last Updated on by Editor

 The San Jose airport is a bit closer to these cities and is basically in the center of Silicon Valley.
 However, the amount of flights it has is significantly lower than at San Francisco’s airport.

-So, you’ll probably need to get public transportation from the San Francisco airport to one of the cities mentioned above.
+So, you’ll probably need public transportation to get from the streets of San Francisco to one of the cities mentioned above.

 So, now the question is….how to get from the San Francisco airport to Silicon Valley?